Cricket commentator Peter McGlashan: I was paid more than female winners of Super Smash

 McGlashan commentated both games for Radio Sport and said on Twitter he was paid more than any of the women players yesterday.

-McGlashan claims Aces and former New Zealand fast bowler Mitchell McClenaghan was paid $850 yesterday while White Ferns and Wellington star Sophie Devine was paid $45.
+McGlashan claims Aces and former New Zealand fast bowler Mitchell McClenaghan was paid $575 yesterday while White Ferns and Wellington star Sophie Devine was paid $55, after earlier stating McClenaghan made $850.

 "The men's winning team in the same competition in a couple of weeks' time will earn $80,000… and yet Liz's team walk home tonight with a medal and a trophy," McGlashan said after Elizabeth Perry and the Blaze players celebrated their victory which didn't include any additional prize money.